What can the Michigan Med curriculum do for my training?

 You will find support!
 Students meet with their faculty coaches one-on-one throughout medical school.
 Together you will develop learning plans, and determine what guidance and support you may need.
 Additional flexibility in the curriculum can sometimes be arranged on a case-by-case basis in response to personal crisis or unusual and compelling circumstances.
 Your staff counselor is always available to provide support and explore possible accommodations and/or flexibility at any stage in the curriculum.

-In addition to the peers and faculty coaches within your House, you can access a dedicated Learning Specialist, a comprehensive collection of insider info through the Med Student Gateway sponsored by the Office of Medical Student Education, and many resources available through our Office for Health Equity and Inclusion.
+In addition to the peers and faculty coaches within your House, you will have access to several advisors and counselors, a dedicated Learning Specialist, a comprehensive collection of insider info through the Med Student Gateway sponsored by the Office of Medical Student Education, and many resources available through our Office for Health Equity and Inclusion.

 Can I take time out to earn another degree or conduct research or participate in another program at another campus while I’m in med school?

-Flexibility increases as students progress through the program, with maximum flexibility in the Branches phase, where students can choose to accelerate at their own pace as competencies are met.
+Flexibility increases as students progress through the program, with maximum flexibility in the Branches phase, where students gain more agency over their field of study through the Impact curriculum and Capstone for Impact project experience.
 While approval to pursue a dual degree, research or programs at other institutions will be evaluated on a case-by-case basis, students will be given every opportunity to be prepared to do so.

 How many clinical departments do you have?